AZazwinner/cascade/README.md

    automatically once it's running.
 2. Paste your own Groq or Fireworks API key into the **API key** field.

-That's it — the same flow works identically in production, because it *is* the production flow.
+That's it.
+The same flow works identically in production, because it *is* the production flow.

 ## Testing